stuartcraig/geocoding/README.md

 # geocoding

-A suite of geocoding datasets and tools.
 Maintained by Stuart Craig.

+This repository contains a suite of geocoding datasets and tools.

 Did you learn something about the data that ought to be incorporated?
 Email me at [EMAIL].

 ## zip2county